-Promotion represents a particularly important decision both to the candidate and to the University whether it is for advancement to tenure and the Associate Professorship, to Full Professor, to Full Professor, Step VI, or to Professor, Above-Scale.
+Promotion represents a particularly important decision both to the candidate and to the University whether it is for advancement to tenure, to Associate Professor, to Full Professor, to Professor Step VI, or to Professor Above-Scale (Distinguished Professor).
 The latter two are merit advancements that resemble promotion in terms of expectations and procedures.
-The two procedural additions to these review are: the use of a Senate ad hoc committee (at CAP's discretion for promotion to Full Professor or to Step VI) to review and recommend on the file and the solicitation of extramural referees' letters of assessment of the candidate's record of achievement (required for all above actions).
+The two procedural additions to these reviews are: the possible use of a Senate ad hoc committee to review and make a recommendation on the file and the solicitation of extramural referees' letters of assessment of the candidate's record of achievement (required for all above actions).

-Assistant Professors need to be aware that no one can be continued in that rank beyond the eighth year of service and that such service includes cumulative service on all campuses of UC and any performed as Acting Assistant Professor and Visiting Assistant Professor.
+Assistant Professors need to be aware that no one can be continued in that rank beyond the eighth year of service and that such service includes cumulative service on all campuses of UC and any performed as Acting Assistant Professor and Visiting Assistant Professor (APM 133).
 All Assistant Professors in their seventh year at UCR are mandatorily reviewed for possible advancement to tenure.
 Should the decision be negative, the candidate receives an obligatory terminal year at the rank of Assistant Professor.
-(See APM 133, 220).
+(APM 220-82).